 From The Lives of The Mayfair Witches series: The Witching Hour, Lasher, and Taltos are all part of the deal.
 Also included are The Vampire Chronicles/The Lives Of The Mayfair Witches crossover novels: Merrick, Blackwood Farm and Blood Canticle.

 Will Season One Begin with Interview with the Vampire?

 Nope.
 The second novel in the series, The Vampire Lestat, will be adapted first.
 Book number two in the Chronicles actually takes place well before the events of Interview, and since Lestat is going to be the protagonist of the television series, the Rices have decided to start there.
 The Vampire Lestat was overlooked for Queen of the Damned when it came to the big screen, so this is the Rice’s chance to fix that error.

 The second book is long enough to comprise up to two seasons of television, so viewers may not meet fan favorite vampires Louis and Claudia until season three…or even later!
 Christopher Rice has completed work on the pilot script for the series, whose title “Wolf Killer” suggest the show starts right where book two begins.
 As seen above, Rice tweeted the cover for the script in May of 2018.

 Still unknown.
 With AMC acquiring the rights as of May of 2020, we would imagine that the earliest fans could see the series would be in the summer or fall of 2022, depending on how soon the show goes into production.
 It may debut as late as 2023 if the coronavirus pandemic pushes production for this even further.

 What are you most exited about in regards to Lestat and company making their long awaited live-action comeback?
 Let us know your thoughts down below in the comments.

-Header Images: Warner Bros.
+Featured Images: Warner Bros.